 The Ethics Act states general standards of conduct.
 When

 addressing ethics matters, the designated ethics supervisors and

 the attorney general usually review all the circumstances to

 determine whether a conflict or problem is insignificant.

 Insignificant use of a desk phone for local calls is usually

 defined by the portion of duty hours spent.
 In contrast, cell

-phones or PDA's issued under plans providing an allowance of
+phones or smartphone's issued under plans providing an allowance of

 minutes for the monthly fee and used during both duty hours and